Skip to main content

 They walked together into the garden.

-"I want to talk of something."
+"I want to talk about something."

 " What's wrong?"She looked at his serious face!